-Vegetation/NTGVVP condition
+Vegetation condition

-It is acknowledged that grassland condition varies with micro-topography (gilgais, rocky rises etc.) and it is not expected that grassland condition will be uniform across all monitoring plots but all plots should show improvement from the Year 1 surveys.
+It is acknowledged that the condition of the grassy ground cover varies with micro-topography (gilgais, rocky rises etc.) and it is not expected that ground cover condition will be uniform across all monitoring plots but all plots should show improvement from the Year 1 surveys.
 If average Quality of the Offset area has improved by 1 point after 10 years, the key performance indicators will be considered to be met.